 “There should also be a reduction in the number of fake websites: i.e. sites that are designed to look like those of a particular media outlet or legitimate political candidate and whose intention is to promote disinformation”.

-And of course, any account on social media that spreads “disinformation” should be banned.
+Any account on social media that spreads “disinformation” should be banned.

 “The Code should also contribute to a reduction of fake accounts that manipulate public opinion by spreading and amplifying disinformation”.